 We know it’s easy for a car MOT or tax renewal to slip your mind, and that it can be hard to respond in a timely manner to police requests to present driving documents.

 Unfortunately, along with driving without a valid driving licence, these are what’s known as motoring document offences, and they can lead to fines and points on your licence.

 Being charged with a document offence can be a frightening prospect, but a specialist motoring solicitor can help you.

-By contacting First4lawyers you can receive no obligation guidance from our advisors, and gain access to our selection of pre-vetted lawyers who can look at your case.
+By contacting First4Lawyers you can receive no-obligation advice and have access to our selection of pre-vetted lawyers who can look at your case.